1. Did you get the answer you expected? Why or why not?

 2. Did you feel that the test accurately characterized your political ideology?
 Why or why not?

 3. Look at the historical figures you match up with.
-Was this a surprise?
-Is there anyone that has a seemingly similar ideology that you do not want to be associated with?
+Was this a

 4. Do you think if you took this test in five years the results might be different?
 Why or why not?